cherry15/cc2022react/README.md

 I have discovered some limitations of CSS Modules with a dynamic active class so have reverted the CSS to regular CSS, there's probably a solution to this but I don't know it yet.
 Normally I would use SCSS for CSS but the create react app doesn't recommend this approach.

-Although I know how to lazy load components I haven't done this because at the time it was an experimental feature, neither have I used Suspense for the same reason.
+Although I have learnt how to lazy load components I haven't done this because at the time it was an experimental feature, neither have I used Suspense for the same reason.

 ## Available Scripts